From Observations to Parameters: Detecting Changepoint in Nonlinear Dynamics with Simulation-based Inference: Related Work

 \subsection{System Identification and Parameter Estimation}

-The process of inferring the governing equations or parameters of a dynamical system from data is called system identification\cite{SVD}.
-This field has a long history, with traditional methods such as Autoregressive with eXogenous inputs (ARX) and Autoregressive-Moving-Average with eXogenous inputs (ARMAX) models being effective for linear systems\cite{box2015time}.
-However, these approaches often fall short when dealing with nonlinear systems.
+System identification entails inferring the governing equations or parameters of a dynamical system from data \cite{SVD}.
+While traditional methods like ARX and ARMAX are effective for linear systems \cite{box2015time}, they often fail to capture nonlinear dynamics.

-The emergence of machine learning has introduced new, powerful, data-driven tools for system identification\cite{LJUNG20201175}.
+The emergence of machine learning has introduced new, powerful, data-driven tools for system identification \cite{LJUNG20201175}.
 A key area of research focuses on uncovering the symbolic representations of the governing equations.
-For instance, the Sparse Identification of Nonlinear Dynamics (SINDy) algorithm utilizes sparse regression to derive a simple model from a set of potential functions that best fits the data\cite{doi:10.1073/pnas.1517384113}.
-While these techniques are valuable for model discovery, they differ from our objective.
-Our aim is not to uncover the structure of the Lorenz equations but to estimate their known parameters as they evolve over time.
-Our approach assumes the model structure is predefined, concentrating instead on tracking parameter values as a means of facilitating CPD.
+Algorithms like SINDy utilize sparse regression to discover model structure \cite{doi:10.1073/pnas.1517384113}.
+However, our objective differs: rather than discovering the structure of equations, we assume a known model structure and focus on tracking the evolution of its parameters over time.

 Broadly, model calibration can be approached from two perspectives \cite{chen2023multi}.
 The first is as an optimization problem seeking a single point estimate, for which Evolutionary Algorithms (EAs) are exceptionally effective \cite{Zhou2019Evolutionary}.
-Their versatility is shown in applications from neural network pruning to Large Language Models \cite{hong2024multi,Li2025Morphing,Li2025Causal,Yang2024Reducing}, and their performance is continually enhanced by practical and theoretical advancements \cite{Bian2025Stochastic,Li2025Surrogate,Qian2013Analysis,Qian2015Subset,xue2022multi}.
+Their versatility is shown in applications from neural network pruning to Large Language Models \cite{hong2024multi,Li2025Morphing,Li2025Causal,Yang2024Reducing}, and their performance is continually enhanced by practical and theoretical advancements \cite{Bian2025Stochastic,Li2025Surrogate,Qian2013Analysis,Qian2015Subset,xue2022multi,11073808,10969534}.
 In contrast, our work adopts the Bayesian perspective, aiming to estimate the full posterior distribution of parameters for quantifying uncertainty.